 Gene Editing Inside a Human Body

-Without a doubt, CRISPR is the most efficient and effective gene editing tool we have today.
-After numerous experiments that demonstrated what CRISPR could do, the gene editing tool was finally applied to a living human patient on the 13th of November.
-A 44-year-old patient suffering from a rare genetic condition called Hunter syndrome had his genome edited using a CRISPR treatment developed by biotechnology firm Sangamo Therapeutics.
+Without a doubt, CRISPR is the most efficient and effective gene editing tool we have today, but it's not the only one.
+After numerous experiments that demonstrated what gene editing could do, the technology was finally applied to a living human patient on the 13th of November.
+A 44-year-old patient suffering from a rare genetic condition called Hunter syndrome had his genome edited using a treatment developed by biotechnology firm Sangamo Therapeutics.

 You can check out the full story here.

 Now that we've look at some biological advances, let's move on to the realm of quantum physics.
 The science of the "small" continues to grow, thanks to work done by scientists using the Large Hadron Collider (LHC).
 On March 16, 2017, the LHC discovered a new system of five particles, all in a single analysis.